cozy/cozy.github.io/src/tutorials/data/pouchdb.md

 [PouchDB](https://pouchdb.com/) is a JavaScript implementation of CouchDB.
 It is particulary well suited for client environments such as browsers or mobile.

-ℹ️ In Cozy, PouchDB is used in the mobile apps and the desktop client to synchronize data with the CouchDB server.
-Having a local database also implements offline support and improve performances: the client can directly query local data to avoid network latency or unavailability.
+ℹ️ In Cozy, PouchDB is used in the desktop client and in mobile apps to synchronize data with the CouchDB server.
+Having a local database enables offline support and improves performances: the client can directly query local data to avoid network latency or unavailability.

 While it is meant to mimic most of the CouchDB API, there are specificities that are good to know when working with PouchDB.